 New Zealand is quite an isolated nation (its nearest neighbour, Australia, is a three hour flight) and as a result has a wide range of native wildlife.
 The famous flightless kiwi bird is one notable example.
 Wildlife can be found all over the country, with other native birds like the tui or the kereru known to frequent suburban backyards.

 With large resources of untouched wildlife, New Zealand is a haven for nature lovers.
 Whether its sun, sand or ski you’re after, you’ll find it in New Zealand.

-New Zealand Facts
+Welcome in New Zealand